DilanCF/CMSC412_notes/lecture/Lecture19.md

 ![Alt text](image-7.png)

-Make the update of his disk an atomic action
+Make the update of this disk an atomic action